EXP Speaker Series 3: Effective Accountability: The Science of Human Performance

 Webinar learning objectives:

-Access period for webinar recording: One year from date of registration.
+Access period: One year from date of registration.

 Dr. Jim Sellner, Ph.D., DIPC.